-Liver stiffness value obtained with ElastPQ ultrasound is increased by NYHA class in chronic heart failure patients with reduced ejection fraction
+Liver stiffness value obtained with ElastPQ ultrasound increases with NYHA class in chronic heart failure patients and reduced ejection fraction

-University of Health Sciences - Adana Health Practice and Research Center, Department of Cardiology, Adana, Turkey2
+Department of Cardiology, Health Sciences University Adana Health Practices and Research Center, Adana, Turkey2

-University of Health Sciences - Adana Health Practice and Research Center, Department of Radiology, Adana, Turkey3
+Department of Radiology, Health Sciences University Adana Health Practices and Research Center, Adana, Turkey3

-University of Health Sciences - Adana Health Practice and Research Center, Department of Internal Medicine, Adana, Turkey
+Department of Internal Diseases, Health Sciences University Adana Health Practices and Research Center, Adana

 OBJECTIVE Liver stiffness (LS) values are known to be associated with increased right ventricle (RV) pressure in patients with heart failure (HF).
-In our study, it was aimed to determine the changes in LS in NYHA classes and parameters related with increased LS in HF patients with reduced ejection fraction (HFrEF).
+The aim of this study was to determine the changes in LS in patients of different New York Heart Association (NYHA) classes and the parameters related to increased LS in HF patients with reduced ejection fraction (HFrEF).

-METHODS 181 patients with HFrEF were included in the study.
+METHODS A total of 181 patients with HFrEF were included in the study.
 Routine anamnesis, physical examination, laboratory examinations and echocardiography were performed.
-In addition, LS measurement was performed with the ElastPQ technique.
-Patients were grouped by NYHA class.
+The LS measurement was performed using the ElastPQ technique (Philips Healthcare, Inc., Andover, MA, USA).
+The patients were grouped by NYHA class I-IV.

-RESULTS The LS values were significantly different between all NYHA classes.
-LS values were found to be significantly increasing from NYHA class I to IV and the highest LS values were found in class IV patient.
-Similarly, the number of patients with LS >7kPa and >10.6kPa was significantly higher in class III-IV patient.
-RV myocardia performance index, tricuspid regurgitation pressure gradient, NT-proBNP and aspartate aminotransferase levels were found to be independently associated with LS.
-It was found that LS independently determined the presence of class III-IV and that the increase of 1kPa increased the risk of being class III-IV by 94.4%.
-In the ROC analysis, when the cut-off value for LS was taken as 7kPa, it was determined the patients with class III-IV disease with 82.8% sensitivity and 81.8% specificity.
+RESULTS The LS values were significantly different between NYHA class groups, increasing significantly from NYHA class I to IV.
+The number of patients with LS >7 kPa or >10.6 kPa was significantly greater among the class III-IV patients.
+The RV myocardial performance index, tricuspid regurgitation pressure gradient, N-terminal pro b-type natriuretic peptide, and aspartate aminotransferase levels were found to be independently associated with LS.
+It was also observed that LS independently determined III-IV classification and that an increase of 1 kPa increased the risk of being class III-IV by 94.4%.
+Receiver operating characteristic analysis with a cutoff value of 7 kPa for LS identified patients with class III-IV disease with 82.8% sensitivity and 81.8% specificity.

-CONCLUSION In HFrEF, the LS value increases with increasing NYHA class and independently determines patients with class III-IV disease.
-The increased LS value independently determines the increased RV pressure and systolic functions.
+CONCLUSION In HFrEF, the LS value increased with NYHA class and independently determined patients with class IIIIV disease.
+A higher LS value independently determined increased RV pressure and systolic functions.

-Heart failure with reduced ejection fraction, liver stiffness, ventricular systolic function, functional capacity
+Functional capacity, heart failure with reduced ejection fraction, liver stiffness; ventricular systolic function.